Application over Memorisation – Learning to Learn and the Parallels between Law and Maths

 A Hypothetical Case

-Question: Advise Lila on what she should do to better tackle law subjects that require adaptable application techniques rather than sheer memorisation.
+Question: Advise Lila on what she should do to better tackle law subjects that require adaptable application techniques rather than memorisation.

 Issue: